 1. Walk along the Main / Eastern side of Gili T

-The eastern side of Gili T is where the main jetty is located, and is also the side of the ocean where all the boats are parked.
-While the beach looks nice, it isn’t ideal for swimming because of this.
+The east side of Gili T is where the main jetty is located, where all the boats are parked.
+While the beach looks nice from here, it isn’t ideal for swimming because of all the boat activities.
 What you should do here is walk along the main road of Gili T, where you will find most shops, restaurants, and dive shops.